Lone Star Sadness: Horns, Aggies form Axis of Underachievers

 The Longhorns and Aggies seemingly have it all, revenue, resources and location.
 No state produces more major college football players than Texas.

-Texas and Texas A&M have everything you need to put out national championship-level football program.
+Texas and Texas A&M have everything you need to put out a national championship-level football program.
 Right?

 Apparently not.
 The erstwhile rivals remain stuck in a cycle of disappointment.
 The Aggies and Longhorns refuse to play each other, but combine to form an Axis of Underachievers in the Lone Star State.

+The latest failures came Saturday.
+No. 9 Texas and No. 13 Texas A&M were two of eight ranked teams to lose, including six to unranked teams.

-First, No. 9 Texas was upset at home by TCU — though at this point calling Frogs over ‘Horns an upset is to ignore recent history.
+The wildness started with Texas getting upset at home by TCU — though at this point calling Frogs over ‘Horns an upset is to ignore recent history.
 Since coach Gary Patterson and TCU joined the Big 12 — with the blessing of Texas — the Frogs are 7-2 against the Longhorns.

 That includes 3-1 since Texas hired Tom Herman to make the Longhorns great again.
 Herman has done better than his predecessor, Charlie Strong, but no better than the raggedy end of Mack Brown’s tenure at Texas.
 The Longhorns are still routinely losing to Big 12 competitors who operate on half the revenue and stock their rosters with far fewer recruiting stars.